 We recognise that all pupils have the right to be involved in making decisions and exercising choice (SEND Code of Practice).
-Pupils, where appropriate, are involved in monitoring and reviewing their progress.
+All pupils are involved in monitoring and reviewing their progress.
 We endeavour to fully involve all pupils by encouraging them to:

-- state their views about their education and learning - · identify their own needs and learn about learning - share in individual target setting across the curriculum - self-review their progress and set new targets - create One- Page profiles
+- state their views about their education and learning - identify their own needs and learn about learning - share in individual target setting across the curriculum - self-review their progress and set new targets - create One- page profiles

-As a small school of 99 pupils, we pride ourselves on knowing all our children very well.
-The small team means that information about pupils is shared on a daily basis and that progress and concerns are regularly discussed with the Headteacher / SENCO.
+As a small school of around 95 pupils, we pride ourselves on knowing all our children very well.
+The close-knit nature of the team means that information about pupils is shared on a daily basis and that progress and concerns are regularly discussed with both the Headteacher and the SENCO.